shelkemayur2002/new/README.md

 ### **🐞Bug-id : P2-BG-4**

 **Description:**
-1. My Profile page uses only the left area of the screen.
+1. The My Profile page displays user information only on the left portion of the page.
-2. Right side has a large empty space.
+2. A large empty space appears on the right side, making the layout look incomplete.
+3. Page content does not stretch to utilize available width.
+4. Overall UI looks unbalanced and visually unappealing.

-**Expected Result:** Layout should be centered and properly spaced.
+**Expected Result:** My Profile layout should be balanced and use available page width effectively.
-**Actual Result:** Large empty right space makes layout unbalanced.
+**Actual Result:** Page content is left-aligned with empty space and unbalanced layout.

 **Category:** UI